boost your organic social media content

 This is why you need to set up a target audience: only show your content to those interested in them.

-Facebook has Enhanced Page Post Targeting that will let you set up your target audience based on gender, relationship status, location, educational level, age, and language.
+Facebook has Enhanced Page Post Targeting that will let you set up your audience based on gender, relationship status, location, educational level, age, and language.

 Of course, there are no set-on-stone rules about this either.